semaphoreci/docs/docs/score/organization-health.md

 !!! warning "Note: We use every branch and pipeline to build project metrics in Organization Health, and this may not always match what is shown on the Insights page."

-We would like to hear feedback from you! <a href="mailto:rlopes@renderedtext.com?subject=Organization health issue">Contact us</a> if you find a bug or have questions.